 Ecuador: All eyes on Yasuní - Keep the oil in the ground!

-A group of people hold up a banner reading “Yes to Yasuní Manabí” People across Ecuador support the campaign to protect Yasuní National Park from the oil industry (© Yasunidos) River bank in the rainforest of Yasuní National Park River in the rainforest of Yasuní National Park (© Pedro Bermeo) Gas flaring, pipelines and oil ponds in the rainforest Oil industry gas flaring in the Amazon rainforest of Ecuador (© Klaus Schenck)
+Forest and river in Yasuní National Park Yasuní National Park, Ecuador (© Pedro Bermeo) View of a river surrounded by forest, Yasuní National Park Yasuní National Park (© Pedro Bermeo/Yasunidos) A large group of young people at the National Electoral Commission of Ecuador in Quito in 2014, delivering 757,000 signatures calling for a referendum on Yasuní National Park.
+Delivery of the signatures collected for the Yasuní referendum in 2014, the culmination of a 10-year struggle. (© Yasunidos) A group of people hold up a banner reading “Yes to Yasuní Manabí” People across Ecuador support the campaign to protect Yasuní National Park from the oil industry (© Yasunidos) Infrastructure for oil extraction in Yasuní National Park Oil drilling in Yasuní (© Yasunidos) Gas flaring, pipelines and oil ponds in the rainforest Oil industry gas flaring in the Amazon rainforest of Ecuador (© Klaus Schenck)

 One year ago, the Ecuadorian people voted to leave oil in the ground forever in the Yasuni National Park in the Amazon rainforest.
 But the government has been dragging its feet for years to delay the end of oil production.
 Please call on the Ecuadorian Constitutional Court to enforce the results of the referendum.